-These gluten free vegan carob chip cookies are outrageously good!
+These gluten-free vegan carob chip cookies are outrageously good!
 They can be made with chocolate chips or carob chips and gluten-free or wheat flour and they come out delicious every time!
-No one will ever guess that they are gluten free, vegan, or that they have no refined sugar!
+No one will ever guess that they are gluten-free, vegan, or that they have no refined sugar!
 I adapted this recipe from Betty Crocker’s classic chocolate chip cookie recipe nearly 2 decades ago after I first went vegan and it has been my tried and true cookie recipe ever since!
 Many agree that it’s better than the original version!